brigadecore/brigade/docs/topics/projects.md

 In this case, your project's `cloneURL` should be of the form `git@github.com:Azure/brigade.git` and you will need to add the SSH _private key_ to the `values.yaml` file.

+When doing `brig project create`, URLs that do not use HTTP or HTTPS will prompt for (optionally) adding an SSH key.

 ## Using other Git providers